elk-audio/elk-docs/docs/html/_sources/documents/working_with_elk_board.md.txt

 If you wish to have the board starting as an instrument automatically at startup, the suggested way is to use the systemD services that we provide.

-1. Modify the file `/lib/systemd/system/sushi.service` to provide the path to your JSON configuration and, in case, additional environment variables or Sushi command line flags.
+1. Modify the file */lib/systemd/system/sushi.service* to provide the path to your JSON configuration and, in case, additional environment variables or Sushi command line flags.

-   Similarly, you can modify `/lib/systemd/system/sensei.service` to provide the path for your SENSEI Json configuration.
+   Similarly, you can modify */lib/systemd/system/sensei.service* to provide the path for your SENSEI Json
+    configuration.

-   If you want automatic connection to a MIDI controller, the easiest way is just to modify the controller number/name in the script `/usr/bin/connect-midi-apps`, which is started by the systemD service defined in `/lib/systemd/system/midi-connections.service`.
+   If you want automatic connection to a MIDI controller, the easiest way is just to modify the controller number /name in the script */usr/bin/connect-midi-apps*, which is started by the systemD service defined in */lib/systemd /system/midi-connections.service*.
 2. Enable both Sushi, Sensei and the MIDI connection service typing (as root):

 ```bash